Register for School

-To obtain the New Student Registration packet, contact the main office of the school within your town of residence.
-After completing the packet, please return it to the school.
-Please be sure to submit the necessary paperwork to the school at the time of registration, including:
+To obtain the New Student Registration packet, contact the main office of the school.
+After completing the packet, please return it to the main office.
+Please be sure to submit the necessary paperwork at the time of registration, including:

 - Completed Registration Packet